Decoupled Subgraph Federated Learning: Scheme to Obtain the Local Partition of the -hop combined adjacency matrix

+As the final step, Client $i$ can compute $\BarA^{ [i] }_j$ sequentially based on Eq.~\ref{eq:partial_BarA}.
 The resulting algorithm is shown in~Algorithm~\ref{alg:Abar}.
-Finally, we notice that Algorithm~\ref{alg:Abar} requires each client to evaluate $L_s K^2$ matrix products and to communicate $L_s(K-1)K$ matrices.
-Although the complexity is large, we emphasize that this algorithm is performed only once before the training initiates.
+Finally, we notice that Algorithm~\ref{alg:Abar} requires each client $k$ to evaluate $L_s \times n_k \times n^2$ matrix products and to communicate $L_s \times p \times n$ matrices.
+This communication complexity is linear with $n$ and it is performed only once before the training initiates.